Artwork

 Overview

-Blessed Bernard Tolomei Interceding for the Cessation of the Plague in Siena is a 1735 oil by Giuseppe Maria Crespi, a Rococo painting work, held at J. Paul Getty Museum.
+Blessed Bernard Tolomei Interceding for the Cessation of the Plague in Siena is a 1735 painting by Giuseppe Maria Crespi, executed on copper.
+It is part of the J. Paul Getty Museum's collection.

 Portrait of Giuseppe Maria Crespi